microsoft/inspector-topo/README.md

 Running
 -------

 GPU IDs are not yet handled in a smart way.
 You MUST set ```CUDA_VISIBLE_DEVICES``` before running to get results that make sense.
-For now, use a command like this:
+For now on the 8-GPU ND40v2 nodes, use a command like this:
 ```
 CUDA_VISIBLE_DEVICES=0,1,2,3,4,5,6,7 ./topodetect
 ```